JChristensen/JC_Button/ReadMe.txt

 (4) Copy the renamed folder to the Arduino sketchbook\libraries folder.

 --------------------------------------------------------------------------------
-The following example sketches are included with the Timezone library:
+The following example sketches are included with the Button library:

 SimpleOnOff: Just turns the Arduino's pin 13 LED on and off.